pyokosmeme/HyperMask/README.md

   Offers utility functions to estimate token counts and interface with Anthropic’s token counting API.

 - **`config.py`**
-  Loads configuration from a dummy `.env` file and sets up model names, API keys, and other environment-specific parameters.
+  Loads configuration from a `.env` file and sets up API keys, model names, and other environment-specific parameters. **Notably:**
+  - `DEFAULT_NAME` is now set as
+    ```python
+    DEFAULT_NAME = os.environ.get("default_name", "Claude's Mask")
+    ```
+    meaning the bot defaults to **Claude's Mask** unless overridden by the environment.
+  - The core persona prompt defaults to *"You are CatgirlGPT, a friendly and adaptive assistant."*
+    This ensures that while the display name is **Claude's Mask**, the assistant’s behavior follows the CatgirlGPT persona.

 - **`main.py`**
   The entry point for the bot.
-It manages Discord event handling, conversation flow, periodic data saving, and integrates the various components of the framework.
+It handles Discord event processing, manages conversation flow (including dynamic summarization of long conversations), and periodically saves user data.
+When coming online, the bot announces its presence by referencing the updated default name and dynamically adjusts response behavior based on context.

 - **`ai.py`**
-  Handles API calls to Anthropic’s Claude, including token cost calculations and response logging.
+  Handles API calls to Anthropic’s Claude, including token cost calculations, response logging, and error handling.
+It updates token usage for users and formats responses in a consistent style.

 ---

 ## Discord Commands & Administration

-This framework integrates with Discord through both slash commands and admin text commands.
-Here's a quick guide to the available commands:

 ### Slash Commands